How much Salicylic Acid is right for acne and your skin?

 2. Acne Clarifying Gels

-Salicylic Acid based treatment gels coupled with other antimicrobial agents can help you with active pimples and irritations.
 Such products act as spot treatments to give you results effectively on active acne and flare-ups.
 But it should be used only in the affected area.

 3. Serums

-Serums are usually lightweight yet heavy-hitting formulas designed to target a specific skin concern.
 In the case of acne, a serum that contains salicylic acid with peptides is a potent way to fight future breakouts and control oiliness.

-Despite the many advantages, there are certain risks associated with using acids on your skin.
 Firstly, it is possible to use too much salicylic acid, so avoid layering too many products with high salicylic acid concentrations into a single skincare routine.
-Allow your skin to work with a single active ingredient at a time to avoid overstimulation and other adverse effects.

-Here are a few active ingredients that should NOT be mixed with salicylic acid :
+Here are a few active ingredients that should NOT be mixed with salicylic acid:

-• Retinol
+Retinol

 It's wise to avoid using retinoids in the same routine with high concentrations of salicylic acid, as each can be irritating on its own.
 When combined, you may risk increased irritation and redness.

-• Vitamin C
+Vitamin C

 The benefits of vitamin C for the skin have always been part of every talk about skincare.
 Powerful antioxidants like vitamin C are popular for brightening hyperpigmentation and dark spots in the skin.
-Unfortunately, this ingredient is also somewhat unstable, and its pH level will change when mixed with acids, making it ineffective.

 Takeaway

 Salicylic acid is an amazing active ingredient with anti-inflammatory properties which means it helps to calm surface redness and skin irritation associated with active breakouts.
-When used correctly and continuously, the comedolytic properties in skincare products containing salicylic acid can help to prevent acne in the future.

 So including it in your skincare regime in the recommended concentration can do wonders on your skin and impart a smooth, healthy and supple skin texture.